ADA-research/Sparkle/CONTRIBUTING.md

 When making changes, please add a short description in the `[Unreleased]` section, under a relevant subsection (`Added`, `Changed`, `Fixed`, `Removed` or `Deprecated`).

 ## Tests
+Sparkle has a variety of tests to make sure our changes impact the code base in the intended manner of the developer.

 ### Unit tests